-There are several areas of woodland as listed on the Ancient Woodland Inventory (AWI) within 300m of the scheme; the closest of which is Wood ID: 17554 ('other (on Roy map)' antiquity) which overlaps the northern end of the scheme extent.
+There are several areas of woodland as listed on the Ancient Woodland Inventory (AWI) within 300m of the scheme and overlapping the scheme extent, all of which are of 'ancient (of semi-natural origin)'.

-There are no areas of trees covered by a Tree Preservation Order (TPO) by Perth and Kinross Council within 300m of the scheme.
+There are no areas of trees covered by a Tree Preservation Order (TPO) by Highland Council within 300m of the scheme.